Should You Pay Off Credit Cards or Save?

 Traditional advice says 3–6 months expenses saved before investing.
 For high-APR revolving debt, many planners invert: starter fund → aggressive card payoff → full emergency fund → retirement acceleration.
 Your risk tolerance and job stability adjust the sequence.

 Model combined timelines in the debt-free date calculator with different monthly splits (e.g., 80% debt / 20% savings vs 100% debt after starter fund).
+Seeing debt-free date move from 2029 to 2027 may justify temporary aggressive allocation after buffer exists.

 Avoid Binary Thinking